|Cash Back Rating:||4.4 / 5|

 If you spend heavily on dining, entertainment and grocery store purchases, the Savor card is one of the most rewarding cash back options available.
 Plus, it comes with a generous introductory bonus unmatched by any other cash back card.
-However, more moderate spenders might be better off opting for the no-annual-fee version of the card – the Capital One SavorOne Cash Rewards Credit Card.
+However, more moderate spenders might be better off opting for the no-annual-fee version of the card (See Rates and Fees) – the Capital One SavorOne Cash Rewards Credit Card.

 Our reviews and best card recommendations are based on an objective rating process and are not driven by advertising dollars.
 However, we do receive compensation when you click on links to products from our partners.
 Learn more about our advertising policy